Effective Date: August 9, 2017

 Your Health Information Rights

 Access.
-You have the right to look at or get copies of your health information, with limited exceptions.
+You have the right to view or obtain copies of your health information, with limited exceptions.
 You must make the request in writing.
 You may obtain a form to request access by using the contact information listed at the end of this Notice.
-You may also request access by sending the Practice a letter to the address at the end of this Notice.
+You may also request access by sending the Privacy Official a message to the email address at the end of this Notice.
 If you request information that the Practice maintains on paper, the Practice may provide photocopies.
-If you request information that w the Practice e maintains electronically, you have the right to an electronic copy.
-The Practice will use the form and format you request if readily producible.
+If you request information that the Practice maintains electronically, you have the right to an electronic copy.
+The Practice will use the form and format your request if readily producible.
 The Practice will charge you a reasonable cost-based fee for the cost of supplies and labor of copying, and for postage if you want copies mailed to you.
-Contact the Practice using the information listed at the end of this Notice for an explanation of its fee structure.
+Contact the Privacy Official using the information listed at the end of this Notice for an explanation of its fee structure.

 If you are denied a request for access, you have the right to have the denial reviewed in accordance with the requirements of applicable law.